 In this article, we’ll be addressing costs related to fresh eggs.
-Fresh eggs cost around twice as much as frozen eggs, with the average cost around $25,000 according to What to Expect.
-This excludes all other related fees, such as medication, ultrasounds, blood work, legal fees, and eventually the in vitro fertilization (IVF) procedure.
-All this can easily add up to anywhere from $35,000 to $65,000.
+The cost of egg donation varies, as it depends on a lot of factors, but a starting point is $20,000.
+This includes the agency’s compensation, egg donor fees, screening costs, and legal fees but excludes IVF-clinic related expenses.
+If you were to include all costs, the final figure can easily add up to anywhere from $35,000 to $65,000.
 One should also keep in mind that multiple rounds of donor egg IVF are sometimes necessary, which will increase the costs involved.

 So…why is egg donation so expensive?
 It requires a payment to the egg donor herself for her time as well as her commitment to rigorous screening, testing, medication and an egg retrieval procedure under anesthesia.
 In addition to this, intended parents must cover the donor’s travel expenses, legal fees, and, eventually, IVF – as well as various other fees outlined below.

 This varies from agency to agency, with some charging more for premium egg donors or donors who have already had successful donation rounds.
 The services included in this fee are donor recruitment and vetting, and all coordination efforts to oversee the successful completion of the cycle.